secretbnuuy/osucatchesyouinmyarms/README.md

 link that shows all code changes (scroll down): https://github.com/ppy/osu/compare/master...secretbnuuy:osucatchesyouinmyarms:master

-score submission won't work from the dev build (which this is a copy of)
+score submission won't work from the dev build (which this is a copy of. the official releases contain some closed-source code)